rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 videos.
 To provide the details from the slides, the slides should be made available in advance so they can be read along while listening to the presentation or in preparation to understand it.
 Presenters should be encouraged to describe images and verbalize the concepts that their slides show.
-There is more information in Section X about providing presenters with accessibility guidelines.
+There is more information in Section 3 about providing presenters with accessibility standards.

 Presenters who are aware of describing all the elements of their slides often slow down their talks in a way that benefits people with many kinds of disabilities.

 ## 3. Accessibility Standards for Presenters

-Providing accessibility guidelines for presenters accomplishes two goals: providint access for participants with disabilities, and educating presenters, who are usually more structurally priveleged, about how to make their material more inclusive.
+Providing accessibility standards for presenters accomplishes two goals: providint access for participants with disabilities, and educating presenters, who are usually more structurally priveleged, about how to make their material more inclusive.
 We wrote accessibility standards with instructional resources